Metalwings

-METALWINGS is a symphonic metal band from Sofia, Bulgaria.
+Metalwings is a symphonic metal band from Sofia, Bulgaria.

 The band was formed in Autumn 2010 by lead singer and songwriter Stela Atanasova.
 Her idea was to combine elements of classical music with the melodic genres of metal.
 The style is considered as symphonic gothic metal with female operatic vocals.
 The band were soon joined by the guitarist and male singer Velislav Uzunov.
 Drummer Emilian Arsov, bassist Konstantin Uzunov and the keyboardist Angel Kitanov then joined.
-In December 2013, METALWINGS announced Boyan Boyadjiev as Uzunov’s replacement.
+In December 2013, Metalwings announced Boyan Boyadjiev as Uzunov's replacement.
 Boyan also took over the male vocalist role previously filled by Uzunov.
 In December 2014, Boyan Boyadjiev was replaced by Grigor Kostadinov.
-In November 2015, METALWINGS announced Krastyo Jordanov as a second guitarist of the band.
-After the release of their EP Fallen Angel In The Hell (2016) METALWINGS announced Nikola Ivanov (Blackie) as Arsov’s replacement.
+In November 2015, Metalwings announced Krastyo Jordanov as a second guitarist of the band.
+After the release of their EP Fallen Angel In The Hell (2016) Metalwings announced Nikola Ivanov (Blackie) as Arsov's replacement.
 In March 2018, Konstantin Uzunov was replaced by Milen Mavrov.
 In 2019, the bass player Vlad Enev joined the band.

 The band produced the first music video for the song "Crying of the Sun" in the beginning of 2015.
-The music video has over 18 million views on YouTube.
+The music video had, three years after its release, over 40 million views on YouTube.

-On April 27, 2017, METALWINGS released the second music video for the song "Fallen Angel In The Hell".
-On April 19, 2018, METALWINGS released their album called For All Beyond.
+On April 27, 2017, Metalwings released the second music video for the song "Fallen Angel In The Hell".
+On April 19, 2018, Metalwings released their album called For All Beyond.
 And their third official video for the song "For All Beyond" was released on 1 November 2018 on YouTube.

 Between September and November 2020, Metalwings enters the studio to record their second studio album, which is expected to be released in the spring of 2021.
-On December 23, 2020, METALWINGS released their brand new single “Monster in the Mirror”.
+On December 23, 2020, Metalwings released their brand new single “Monster in the Mirror”.
 The single is mixed and mastered by Jens Bogren at Fascination Street Studios.
-On March 13, 2021, METALWINGS released the official music video of "Monster in the Mirror" on YouTube., which is the first single taken from their upcoming album A Whole New Land.
+On March 13, 2021, Metalwings released the official music video of "Monster in the Mirror" on YouTube., which is the first single taken from their upcoming album A Whole New Land.